Ivan Strack: Questions of guilt

 Following Ivan's confession about killing his grandfather, Nikolai and Nelly Strack claimed that it was untrue.
-According to them, Andrei, despite his advanced age, was 180 cm tall and weighed 120 km, which, in their view, made him more than capable of resisting his 14-year-old grandson.
+According to them, Andrei, despite his advanced age, was 180 cm tall and weighed 120 kg, which, in their view, made him more than capable of resisting his 14-year-old grandson.
 However, during the investigation, law enforcement found circumstantial evidence linking Ivan to the murder.

 It was proven that Ivan did indeed visit him on the indicated date, as witnesses reported seeing the teenager near the house and a phone call he had with his grandfather confirmed this.
 In addition to this, investigators established that there were no signs of a break-in, as the front door to the apartment had to be opened via a remote control and was equipped with maglocks and a peephole camera.
 Due to these heightened security measures, they came to the conclusion that Andrei had let the killer into the apartment, as he was well acquainted with them.
 Finally, robbery was ruled out as well, as a massive gold chain, an expensive watch and two signet rings were found near Andrei's body.